viamrobotics/docs/docs/extend/custom-components-remotes.md

 {{% /alert %}}

-The following tutorial also explains how to add a custom components as a remote:
+The following tutorial also explains how to add a custom component as a remote:

 {{< cards >}}
     {{% card link="/tutorials/projects/make-a-plant-watering-robot" %}}